 It makes it harder for creatures like plankton to build their shells.
 It also makes it harder for corals to build their skeletons.
-At raised levels these shells and skeletons become weaker.
-At extreme levels of acidification, the shells and skeletons dissolve.
+At higher acid levels these shells and skeletons become weaker and can even dissolve.
 This could lead to radical changes to life in the oceans.
 For example, if plankton populations drop, this limits the food for krill which limits the food for whales.
 Such fundamental changes in the ocean could impact millions of people who depend on the ocean for food and resources.

 “If we continue to add carbon dioxide at current rates … by the end of this century … [we may have] an ocean more acidic than any seen for the past 20 million years … A more acidic ocean won’t destroy all marine life in the sea, but the rise in seawater acidity of 30 percent that we have already seen is already affecting some ocean organisms like corals and zooplankton.
 Smithsonian Institute & US National Museum of Natural History

 The acidity is increasing because, as levels of CO2 in our atmosphere increase, our oceans are absorbing more CO2 and this is increasing the amount of carbonic acid in the oceans.

 So, the high level of CO2 in our atmosphere brings increasing global temperatures, but it also brings another serious danger, increasing acidity in our oceans.
 This is why ocean acidification is referred to as global warming’s twin evil.

 It is not sustainable for ocean acidity to keep on increasing like this.